e-n-f/piano-diary/README.md

 * Baker Street : a musical adventure of Sherlock Holmes
 * Leave it to Jane : vocal selection

+## 2017-06-01

+Now I know what slashes through a note stem mean: http://jennifercluff.blogspot.com/2009/05/slashes-through-note-stems.html

+Hamilton vocal score uses this for 32nd notes in Ten Duel Commandments

+* 10 Hamilton vocal score: Hurricane, Aaron Burr Sir, Farmer Refuted You'll Be Back, Aaron Burr Sir, My Shot, Schuyler Sisters, Farmer Refuted, You'll be back, Right hand man

+I skipped the story of tonight because the key of B still scares me

+## 2017-06-02

+* 14 A winter's ball, helpless, satisfied, story of tonight reprise, wait for it, redcoat transition, stay alive, ten duel commandments, meet me inside, that would be enough, guns and ships, history has its eyes on you, yorktown, what comes next

+Oh I am not good, but I am slogging through

+## 2017-06-03

+* 12 Dear Theodosia, Tomorrow there'll be more of us, Non-Stop, What'd I Miss?, Cabinet Battle #1, Take a break, Say no to this, The room where it happens, Schuyler defeated, Washington on your side, One last time, I know him

+(Skipped Cabinet Battle #2) What'd I Miss is still a complete mess.

+* 8 The Adams administration, Hurricane, The Reynolds Pamphlet, Burn, Blow us all away, Stay Alive reprise, It's quiet uptown

+Couldn't make it through We Know

+* 34 34 Hit Parade Extras: Broadway Shows

+## 2017-06-04

+* 7 Election of 1800, Your obedient servant, Best of wives and best of women, The world was wide enough, Who lives who dies who tells your story, Exit music, Alexander Hamilton

+After playing Hamilton, everything else seems downright reasonable.

+* 11 Brigadoon vocal selections
+* 7 High Spirits vocal selections

+## 2017-06-06

+"The last night of the world" ("Played on a solo saxophone") is in B, and I basically made it through!
+Fumbly but there is hope.
+The saxophone player must hate playing in B too.

+I remember Luck Be A Lady being impossibly hard last time I tried it.
+It's got some awkward key changes, but is basically fine now.

 ## 2017-06-08